 She joined the Canoe Racing NZ team back in 2009 and has seen the organisation go through many changes in that time, herself holding various different roles.
 Her passion for developing the organisations events has seen her settle in her current role as Events Manager.

-She is qualified as an ICF ITO (International Technical Official) and has held many international roles at World Cups and Junior World Championships.
+She is qualified as an ICF ITO (International Technical Official) and has held many international roles at World Cups, Junior World Championships and the Paralympics.

 Immersed in high performance sport for many years, she married Murray Jones, the six-time America’s Cup-winning sailor and designer.
 They have two children, their daughter Gemma Jones competed at the 2016 Rio Olympics finishing fourth and their son Matthew also represented NZ in yachting.